 Disconnect the Faucet

-Disconnect the faucet from the supply pipe inside the house: Grasp the pipe fitting—where the faucet connects to the supply pipe—with tongue-and-groove pliers (aka "channel-locks") or to hold it securely and prevent it from turning.
+Disconnect the faucet from the supply pipe inside the house.
+Grasp the pipe fitting—where the faucet connects to the supply pipe—with tongue-and-groove pliers (aka "channel-locks") to hold it securely and prevent it from turning.
 Use another pair of tongue-and-groove pliers to turn the faucet pipe counterclockwise until it is disconnected from the fitting.
 (Some water may drip from the pipe and/or the faucet as you do this.)

 Remove the Faucet